Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 So they couldn't send one from the so-called command.

-Because it's it's it it the acronym is fast.
+Because the acronym is FAST.

 And that's just great, isn't it?

-Call the Fast Squad.
+Call the FAST Squad.

-Get the Fast Platoon here.
+Get the FAST platoon here.

-Something's happening, something's happening in Benghasi.
+Something's happening in Benghazi.

-Get the fast team here.
+Get the FAST team here.

-The fast guys arrived at the end of the day, the previous day.
+The FAST guys arrived at the end of the day the previous day.

-Uh that's how fast they are.
+That's how fast they are.

 But they've got the cool acronym.